paradigmxyz/mesc/cli/README.md

-# Cli MESC Implementation
+# MESC CLI

-This is a reference cli implementation of the Multiple Endpoint Shared Configuration standard.
+This is a utility for creating and managing MESC RPC configurations.

+Under the hood, this cli is implemented using the rust crate [here](../rust/crates/mesc_cli).

+The most important cli subcommands:
+1. `mesc setup`: create and modify MESC configs
+2. `mesc ls`: list endpoints
+3. `mesc ping`: ping endpoints
+4. `mesc url`: print endpoint url

+View help for each subcommand by typing `mesc [SUBCOMMAND] --help`

 ## Contents
 - [Installation](#installation)